-A .xls file viewed in the OSD eFiling Document Viewer
+An .xls file viewed in the OSD eFiling Document Viewer

 NOTE: The document that is viewed may be accessed as a read only file.
 Changes may be made, but if saved will only be saved to the local computer.
 No changes are transmitted to the Server where the original document resides.